<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=537281&amp;fmt=gif">

 This mission-driven willingness to reinvent the wheel is the rocket fuel behind Sweetgreen’s trajectory so far.
 Focusing on what its leadership calls building “intimacy at scale,” the company is constantly finding ways to re-engineer every aspect of the operation, with the aim of better connecting with an evolving customer.
 In recent years, this has meant a complete shift in how they were managing the business.

 “Top-line revenue, same-store sales, four-wall margin, and average unit volumes.
 We were very much focused on these four things,” Ru said.
-“But we realized we were in this hamster wheel of trying to always do better than last year, without any input on how we were going to get that done.
+“But we realized we were in this hamster wheel of trying to always do better than last year, without any input on how we would get that done.
 Just build more restaurants, find more people, serve more food.”

 sweetgreen opening store